-Wolters Kluwer announces that it has committed itself to the repurchase of ordinary shares for a maximum total consideration of €50 million, by engaging a third party to execute transactions on its behalf.
-Repurchases will be made in the period starting January 2, 2017 up to and including February 21, 2017, ahead of the announcement of full-year 2016 results on February 22, 2017.
+Wolters Kluwer announces that it has committed itself to the repurchase of ordinary shares for a maximum total consideration of €50 million by engaging a third party to execute transactions on its behalf in the period starting March 9, 2017 up to and including May 8, 2017.

 Any share purchases will be made within the limits of relevant laws and regulations (in particular Regulation (EU) 596/2014) and Wolters Kluwer’s Articles of Association.

 Wolters Kluwer is a global leader in information services and solutions for professionals in the areas of health, tax & accounting, finance, risk & compliance, and legal.
 We help our customers make critical decisions every day by providing expert solutions that combine deep domain knowledge with specialized technology and services.